Enterprise Social Media API, Exportable Reports, and Agent Workflows

 The mental model: Apaya is the production system.
 Customer integrations either pull from Apaya, notify external systems, or bring approved brand assets into Apaya.

-Most customer integration requests fall into one of three categories:
+Most customer integration requests fall into one of five categories:

 - Read.
 Pulling Apaya content or analytics into a customer-controlled system.
 Tenant-scoped or brand-scoped API access, rate-limited.